stonybrook-lin539-f21/main/source/02_n-grams/01_scaling_ngrams.md

   Since a proof holds as long as its initial assumptions are satisfied, it can be extended to any object that satisfies these assumptions.

 This may all sound awfully abstract to you.
-So let's finally turn to our first proof, because the proof of the pudding is in the eating (no, I couldn't resist this terrible pun).
+So let's finally turn to our first proof, because the proof of the pudding is in the eating (sorry, I couldn't resist).
 We will show that a negative $n$-gram grammar that also contains, say, bigrams and trigrams can be converted to an equivalent $n$-gram grammar that only contains $n$-grams.
 While reading through the proof, keep in mind the three properties above (laziness, guarantees, scalability), and think about how they're instantiated in the proof.